alexodan/reddit-favs/README.md

 ## How to run the Front End

-In the front-reddit-fabs project directory, you can run:
+In the front-reddit-favs project directory, you can run:

-`npm install` and then `npm start`
+`npm install` and then `npm start`.

 This runs the app in the development mode.